Graduate Students Course Registration

 frequently asked questions

-Q: What are the spring registration dates and procedures for graduate students?
+Q: What are the registration dates and procedures for graduate students?

-A: Spring 2015 registration and drop/add period begins on November 13 at 8:00 a.m. and continues through January 21, 2015 at 11:00 p.m. for all graduate students, except for students in the Graduate School of Social Work (GSSW).
-GSSW students in the class of 2015 will register for spring at 7:00 p.m. on November 17.
-Registration for all other GSSW students will begin at 7:30 p.m.
+A: The spring registration period begins November 7, 2018 at 8:00 a.m. for all graduate students, except for BCSSW students.
+BCSSW students in the class of 2019 will register on Monday, November 12 at 7:00 p.m.
+Registration for all other BCSSW students will begin at 7:30 p.m.